Saturday, 2 September 2023

 The films he attacks are better than he admits;

 No. The 'new' cinema was a bit shit.
-Still, some great actors got their start their.
+Still, some great actors got their start in them.
+Art-house films can serve a useful function.

 and while it’s undeniable that Indian urban culture, Bombay above all, is full of fakery and gaudiness and superficiality and failed imaginations,